zkemail/zk-jwt/README.md

 # jwt-tx-auth

 Sign arbitrary messages via a standard Gmail JWT, and prove them in under a million constraints client-side (i.e. sub 40 seconds).
+Test the demo on [jwt.zk.email](https://jwt.zk.email).

+## Old Readme

+As this code is forked off of our [OpenAI JWT work from 2022](https://github.com/zkemail/openai-jwt), this was the old instructions.

 `yarn` to install all dependencies.